chinese-soup/speedrun-demo-record-linux/README.md

 # speedrun_demorecord

+**This repository adds a Linux Makefile and source-sdk-2013 as a submodule, I am not PRing into Maxxuss' repo, because I am too lazy to fix up the Visual Studio project stuff so that it actually uses the SDK submodule.**

+**To download the binary for Linux SteamPipe versions go here: https://github.com/chinese-soup/speedrun-demo-record-unified-linux/releases/tag/0.0.6.4-linux**

+**Original README.md follows:**

 ## Summary
 `speedrun_demorecord` is a simple plugin for games running on the Source Engine used to automatically record demos through map changes, save/loads, and deaths.